 Writing tips

 - The purpose of this type of post is honesty.
-You want to burst a myth or re-educate your audience about a misconception.
+You want to reinforce a myth or re-educate your audience about a misconception.
 Try that thing for a certain period and then write about it.

 - You can start with something small.
 For instance, I did the diamond push-ups for 100 days or tried a kind of diet or something that people have been arguing about.